pytorch/serve/model-archiver/README.md

 ### Handler

-Handler can be TorchServe's inbuilt handler name or path to a py to handle custom TS inference logic.
+Handler can be TorchServe's inbuilt handler name or path to a py to handle custom TorchServe inference logic.
 TorchServe supports following handlers out or box:
 1. image_classifier
 2. object_detector
 3. text_classifier